Colorado Labor Laws Guide

 This law defines “minors” as persons under the age of 18, other than those who have received a high school diploma or a passing score on the general educational development (GED) test.

-Colorado does not have any laws which would allow minors to request emancipation before the age of nineteen.
+Colorado doesn’t have any laws that would allow minors to request emancipation before the age of 19.

-As for work hours for minors in Colorado, different rules apply for minors under the age of 16, and for those aged 16 and 17.
+Different rules apply to work hours for minors in Colorado: for those under 16 and for those between 16 and 17.

 Minors under the age of 16